NAIA Champions of Character

 RESPONSIBILITY is the social force that binds me to the team.
 Remember you are part of many teams who are counting on you so it's important for you to do your duty to the team.

 SPORTSMANSHIP is following the rules, spirit and etiquette of the competition or event.
 We can demonstrate good sportsmanship in many ways inside and outside of sports.

 SERVANT-LEADERSHIP is serving the greater good.
 It is helping others and doing the best you can for your family, class, school or team.

-Women's Basketball at Making Strides Walk
+Women's Basketball and Softball at Making Strides Walk

 Boston, MA- On September 15th, 2018 the Fisher College Athletic teams joined in on the fun and attended the 3rd annual Boston Social Fitness Festival.
 The day was a fun filled packed day that encouraged people of all ages within the community of Boston to move, cycle, play and dance together!
 Our student athletes joined together in Downtown Boston, to help with tabling, passing out t-shirts and participating in games and dancing!
 This opportunity meant a great deal to the Fisher College students because it was a great way for our students to give back and join in on some local community fun.
 The Boston Social Fitness Festival was initially created in partnership with the Mayor's Office to enhance bike travel and fitness within the city.
 What initially started over a decade ago as a cycling festival to promote the growth in use of bikes in the city is now in its third year as larger fitness festival to get those in the city and the commonwealth up and moving.